Support Center » Historical Data » Average Year Summary Files

 Figure 2.
 Selecting the Average Year Summary Option on the SolarAnywhere Data Website

-4. Select the preferred datasets and delivery method, and click “Confirm.”
+4. Select the preferred File Settings and Datasets, and click “Download” to generate the file.

-6. Navigate to the Files tab to download and view the file:
+5. Navigate to the Downloads tab to download and view the file:

-Figure 3.
-Files Tab on the SolarAnywhere Data Website
+Figure 4.
+Downloads Tab on the SolarAnywhere Data Website

 Users can demo average year files with SolarAnywhere Public.